open-atmos/PyMPDATA/paper/paper.md

 # Usage examples

-Simulations included in the PyMPDATA-examples package, as of time of writing, are listed below.
+Simulations included in the PyMPDATA-examples package, as of time of writing, are listed below labelled with the paper reference on which the example setup is based on.
 Each example is annotated with the dimensionality, number of equations constituting the system and an outline of modelled setup.

-* 1D:
+   - 1D:
-  * [@Smolarkiewicz_2006]: single-equation advection-only homogeneous problem with different algorithm options depicted with constant advector field
+      - [@Smolarkiewicz_2006]: single-equation advection-only homogeneous problem with different algorithm options depicted with constant advector field
-  * [@Arabas_and_Farhat_2020]: single-equation advection-diffusion problem resulting from a transformation of the Black-Scholes equation into either homogeneous  or heterogeneous problem for European or American option valuation, respectively
+      - [@Arabas_and_Farhat_2020]: single-equation advection-diffusion problem resulting from a transformation of the Black-Scholes equation into either homogeneous  or heterogeneous problem for European or American option valuation, respectively
-  * [@Olesik_et_al_2021]: single-equation advection-only homogeneous problem with coordinate transformation depicting application of MPDATA for condensational growth of a population of particles
+      - [@Olesik_et_al_2021]: single-equation advection-only homogeneous problem with coordinate transformation depicting application of MPDATA for condensational growth of a population of particles
-* 2D:
+   - 2D:
-  * [@Molenkamp_1968]: single-equation homogeneous transport with different algorithm options
+     - [@Molenkamp_1968]: single-equation homogeneous transport with different algorithm options
-  * [@Jarecka_et_al_2015]: shallow-water system with three equations representing conservation of mass and two components of momentum (with the momentum equations featuring source terms) modelling spreading under gravity of a three-dimensional ellicptic drop on a two-dimensional plane
+     - [@Jarecka_et_al_2015]: shallow-water system with three equations representing conservation of mass and two components of momentum (with the momentum equations featuring source terms) modelling spreading under gravity of a three-dimensional ellicptic drop on a two-dimensional plane
-  * [@Williamson_and_Rasch_1989]: advection on a spherical plane depicting transformation to spherical coordinates
+     - [@Williamson_and_Rasch_1989]: advection on a spherical plane depicting transformation to spherical coordinates
-  * [@Shipway_and_Hill_2012]: coupled system of vater vapour mass (single spatial dimension) and water droplet number conservation (spatial and spectral dimensions) with the latter featuring source term modelling activation of water droplet on aerosol particles, coordinate transformation used for representation of air density profile
+     - [@Shipway_and_Hill_2012]: coupled system of vater vapour mass (single spatial dimension) and water droplet number conservation (spatial and spectral dimensions) with the latter featuring source term modelling activation of water droplet on aerosol particles, coordinate transformation used for representation of air density profile
-* 3D:
+   - 3D:
-  * [@Smolarkiewicz_1984]: homogeneous single-equation example depicting revolution of a spherical signal in a constant angular velocity rotational velocity field
+     - [@Smolarkiewicz_1984]: homogeneous single-equation example depicting revolution of a spherical signal in a constant angular velocity rotational velocity field

 In addition, PyMPDATA is used in a two-dimensional setup in of the examples in the sister PySDM package [Bartman_et_al_2021].